Improvements on perturbative oscillation formulas including non-standard neutrino Interactions: Perturbation Theory with NSI

 \section{Perturbation Theory with NSI}

-Here we address the formalism to solve neutrino time-evolution including NSI.
-We use perturbation theory through Dyson Series and consider as guidelines that the final expression for the probabilities should obey the following conditions: {\roman{enumi}} \begin{enumerate} \item - Include the main features of the exact solution. \item - Be concise enough to allow direct interpretation and use. \item - Have the functional form as close as possible to the SO case in presence of matter effects. \item - Cover most part the allowed phase-space of NSI parameters shown in sensitivity studies for DUNE, \cite{Coloma:2016,Gouvea:2015}. \end{enumerate}
+Here we address the formalism to solve neutrino time-evolution, including NSI.
+We use perturbation theory through Dyson Series and consider as guidelines that the final expression for the probabilities should obey the following conditions: \begin{enumerate} \item - To agree with the numerical solution; \item - Allow us to use the perturbation theory for all the set of values of NSI parameters given in~ Eq.~(\ref{eq:limits-coherent}); \item - Be concise enough to allow direct interpretation and use; \item - Have the functional form as close as possible to the standard oscillation case in the presence of matter effects. \end{enumerate}

-In the case of standard solution for neutrino oscillation (the limit of $\epsilon_{\alpha\beta}\to 0$ in eq.~(\ref{Eq:Schr01}) we have the matter effect it is invariant under $\theta_{23}$ rotation.
-When we include the NSI term this invariance it is broken.
-Nevertheless to keep the approach to have the oscillation probabilities in NSI framework as closed to the standard oscillation probabilities we will used this $\theta_{23}$ rotation as well.
-Let we start defining a propagation basis,
+In the case of standard solution for neutrino oscillation (the limit of $\epsilon_{\alpha\beta}\to 0$ in Eq.~(\ref{Eq:Schr01})) we have that the standard matter effect it is invariant under $\theta_{23}$ rotation.
+If we define a propagation basis such as